Carrie Ann Inaba Appears Wistful, Talks Escape In New Instagram Share

 Sometimes we just need an escape… even though we can’t go anywhere….
 I’ve had a few of those kind of days lately.
 I recently wrote an article about it up on #carrieannconversations so if you are looking for a way to escape, you might wanna check it out. ???? click the link in bio… #selfcare #selfhelp #escapingcovid #miniescapes #joy #peace

-Carrie Ann looked lovely in the accompanying photo to the share.
-The stunning 52-year-old former dance professional had her eyes cast away from the camera.
-She wore a lovely yellow blouse in the pic, which was stunning against her skin tone and hair color.
+Carrie Ann looked lovely in the Instagram photo.
+The stunning 52-year-old former dance professional gazed at a point off-camera.
+She wore a lovely yellow blouse in the pic, a color which was vibrant against her skin tone and hair color.
 Carrie Ann’s tresses were worn long and loose in the image.
 She still appeared to have some highlights on the bottom half of her hair.
-Carrie Ann wore little makeup in the share.
-Black eyeliner could be seen on the top lids of her eyes.
-What appeared to be black mascara opened up her eyes.
-She wore a light-colored blush on her cheeks and lipstick on her lips.
-Her skin appeared flawless.
+Carrie Ann wore little makeup, and black eyeliner could be seen on her upper eyelids, along with what appeared to be black mascara or false lashes.
+She apparently wore a light-colored blush on her cheeks and lipstick to finish off the look on her flawless skin.

 Behind Carrie Ann, a large, twisted arrangement of branches was seen.
-These had tiny lights attached that twinkled behind her.
-Behind the branches, a white wall featured two stunning, framed photographs.
+It had tiny lights attached that twinkled.
+Behind the branches, a white wall featured framed photographs.

 In a personal blog post that went hand-in-hand with the Instagram share, Carrie Ann revealed she has used techniques such as meditation, journaling, listening to music, and allowing her mind to wander as a way to combat stress and encourage healthy escapism during these challenging times.